ForgeRock/fr-config-manager/docs/esvs.md

 The `fr-config-pull secrets` commands reads the secrets currently defined in the tenant, and creates a configuration file for each secret in the local directory `esvs/secrets`.
 The format of the configuration file is similar to the configuration file created for variables, but varies depending on the options used.

+TL;DR: add `ACTIVE_ONLY_SECRETS=true` to your .env file, and run `fr-config-pull secrets` to build your local secrets directory.
+For each file in the directory, check the placeholder in the `valueBase64` property and add a corresponding line to your .env to specify the value.
+You are now ready to set secrets by running `fr-config-push secrets` against each environment.

 ### Active only version

 If using the option `fr-config-pull secrets --active-only` the configuration file is built with a placeholder for a single value as per the variable configuration file - e.g.